nebulastream/nebulastream/docs/design/20241011_source_server.md

 # The Problem
+NebulaStream promises to be able to cope with millions of heterogenous sources as one of its main selling points.

-**P1**: Currently, each source that is started consumes an individual thread.
+Currently, each source that is started runs in an individual thread.
 That is, starting 1000 sources means starting 1000 threads just for the sources.
+Since the threads are running permanently, this leads to a massive oversubscription of the CPU and causes large overhead due to context switching.
-Given that each thread allocates (and consumes) state, this approach does not scale with an increasing number of sources.
+Given that each thread allocates state (a private stack of several MBs), this is expensive.
+Therefore, this approach does not scale with an increasing number of sources (**P1**).

-**P2**: Currently, each source gets a fixed number of buffers.
-Since the number of buffers NebulaStream can allocate is limited by the amount of memory available, starting too many source could lead to the occupation all available buffers.
-For example, say NebulaStream has enough memory for 100 buffers.
-Each source takes 5 buffers.
-If we start 20 sources, all 100 buffers are taken by the sources.
-Therefore, NebulaStream can not allocate any buffers for data processing, leading to a deadlock (no progress possible).

-**P3**: Currently, sources read external data into the system while additionally parsing that data to conform to the schema of the logical source.
+**P2**: Currently, sources read external data into the system while additionally parsing that data to conform to the schema of the logical source.
 This leads to harder-to-understand code and implementation and violates basic OOP principles like separation of concerns.

 # Goals
-**G1**:
-**G2**:
-**G3**:
-**G4**:
+Redesign data ingestion for NES, such that the following goals are reached.

+- A single node worker should be able to handle thousands of concurrent sources without becoming a bottleneck (**G1**, scalability).
+- The registration, starting, stopping and unregistration of sources at runtime should be possible (**G2**, dynamicity).
+- The implementation should conform to the ongoing efforts refactoring the [description and construction of sources](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240702_sources_and_sinks.md), and their [interaction with the query manager]().
+- **G3**: errors should be handled transparently as described in this [DD](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240711_error_handling.md)
+- **G4 (Maintainability)**: the implementation of new sources is as easy as possible by providing a small, concise interface.
+- **G5 (Compatibility)**: sources can still be implemented with the current threading model as a fallback/baseline.

+G1 and G2 address P1
 - describe goals/requirements that the proposed solution must fulfill
 - enumerate goals as G1, G2, ...
 - describe how the goals G1, G2, ... address the problems P1, P2, ...

 # Non-Goals
-- list what is out of scope and why
-- enumerate non-goals as NG1, NG2, ...
+- **NG1**: a complete vision or implementation on how the sources interact with the `BufferManager`, and what policies the `BufferManager` should implement to facilitate fairness and performance.
+- **NG2**: a complete vision or implementation on how to handle parsing tuples out of the bytes that the source emits.
+- **NG3**: a complete vision or implementation on how to handle source sharing.
+- **NG4**: a complete vision or implementation on how to handle data ingestion via internal sources (e.g., when intermediate data is shuffled around between nodes).

-# (Optional) Solution Background
+# Solution Background
-Most software systems depend on external data in some way.
+Most software systems depend on external data in some way:
-- Web servers: Clients connect via network and issue requests
+- Web servers - clients connect via network and issue requests
-- Database Systems: Large volumes of historical data are scanned from disk or network, originating from potentially multiples queries
+- DBMSs - large volumes of historical data are scanned from disk or network, originating from potentially multiples queries
-- Stream Processing Engines: Sources continuously ingest data (think thousands of sources, potentially from thousands of different queries)
-All of them need some way to map compute resources (threads) to these concurrently running I/O operations.
+- SPEs - sources continuously ingest data (think thousands of sources, potentially from thousands of different queries) All of them need some way to map compute resources (threads) to these concurrently running I/O operations.

 ## Threads